-In the ruins, if Carter Hall, Janet plucked the wild roses.
+In the ruins, of Carter Hall, Janet plucked the wild roses.
 When she had at least two dozen, she laid them on the ground.

-And he appeared faster than she expected, the Knight walking out of nothing and nowhere to where she sat upon the carpet of roses.
+And he appeared faster than she expected; the Knight walking out of nothing and nowhere to appear before her as she sat upon the carpet of roses.

 The unearthly Knight stared at her stunned.
 “Lady, I am Tam Lin and no one leaves Carter Hall without leave from me.
 My geas is clear, I must demand your mantle or…”

 She turned and gave him a winsome smile, “or my maidenhead?”